hotwebmatter/RegalCollections/README.md

 # RegalCollections

-Last day to submit late work to class.
-Everything works in this assignment except for the StreamWriter, which writes an empty file to the `bin/Debug` directory.
+Last day to submit late work to class, and this is the last assignment I'll complete.

+Everything worked in this assignment except for the StreamWriter, which wrote an empty file to the `bin/Debug` directory.

+Turns out that was happening because I forgot to close the filehandle.